QYue/Athena-ICSKG-master/README.md

 # Athena-ICSKG-master
 Knowledge Graph  for vulnerabilities of Industrial Control Systems

-This repository is still to be updated.
+This repository is still being updated.

 Usage